jurevans/anoma-scripts/README.md

 # Alternatively, specify that you want git to work over SSH:
 ./init-ibc-local.sh -s

+# If you want to run this on a remote host (e.g., in a VM), you can specify
+# an IP address for the wallet app to connect to.
+This will configure Tendermint RPC to
+# correctly listen on both the source and destination chain:
+./init-ibc-local.sh -i 10.9.8.101
 ```

 **NOTE**: If this process hangs during the IBC `create connection` phase, it's safe to hit `Ctrl-C` and exit, then